 The Heavyweight Division that existed between the reigns of Gene Tunney (1926-1928) and Joe Louis (1937-1949) was colorful, produced good copy, yet was ultimately unspectacular.
-From 1930-1937, there were five men who held the Heavyweight Championship, and none held onto the title for more than two years.
+From 1930-1937, five men held the Heavyweight Championship, and none held onto the title for more than two years.
 It seemed as if boxing’s marquee division was not in the surest of hands.
-On one hand, the champions of that era are not at fault because they came before the great Joe Louis and after Tunney, but on the other, their ring exploits didn’t live up to the standards of their fistic forefathers or later, their successors.
+On the one hand, the champions of that era are not at fault because they came before the great Joe Louis and after Tunney, but on the other, their ring exploits didn’t live up to the standards of their fistic forefathers or, later, their successors.

 Of the men that reigned as champion during this “Interregnum” between Tunney and Louis, one of the best was the crafty sharpshooter Max Schmeling, who, in 1930, won the title in a somewhat ignominious manner by beating Jack Sharkey on a foul.
-Herr Maxie got hit below the belt, could not continue, and was awarded the Heavyweight Championship on technicality.
-He held the title for two years, and then then ironically lost it controversially to Sharkey in a fight that most observers had him winning.
+Herr Maxie got hit below the belt, could not continue, and was awarded the Heavyweight Championship on a technicality.
+He held the title for two years and then ironically lost it controversially to Sharkey in a fight that most observers had him winning.
 Schmeling’s somewhat elevated status today is mainly based upon his savage knockout of a young and still relatively green Joe Louis in 1936.
 Following his win in 1932 over Schmeling, the enigmatic Sharkey then lost the championship to Primo Carnera.
-The “Ambling Alp” was a game, but limited circus strongman turned fighter (who is widely believed to have been mob-controlled), a fact which further sullied the division’s reputation.
+The “Ambling Alp” was a game but limited circus strongman turned fighter (who is widely believed to have been mob-controlled), a fact which further sullied the division’s reputation.
 Carnera lost the title to the inconsistent (but incredibly dangerous when properly motivated) Max Baer, who himself only held the belt for a year, losing it famously to the Cinderella Man, James J. Braddock.
-Baer had one of the most lethal right hands in the history of boxing, but never truly lived up to his potential.
+Baer had one of the most lethal right hands in the history of boxing but never truly lived up to his potential.
 The man who beat him, Braddock, was champion for two years, with zero defenses of his title.
 He was knocked out brutally by Joe Louis in 1937.

 With the crown never really comfortably fitting on one clear-cut and dominant champion during the early to mid-1930s, we need to again ask the question: how would Tunney be viewed as heavyweight champion if he retired a few years later and defended his title more than once?
 Taking those points into consideration, let us proceed in an alternate timeline with a few fantasy matchups to see how the “Fighting Marine” may have fared against the crop of Heavyweights that came in the wake of his initial retirement up until the arrival of Joe Louis on the national stage in 1935.